 Grant Additional Permissions

-There are a lot of features within FME Server that are intertwined and rely on permissions for other features to work, such as Automations.
-After clicking OK depending on which permissions were set, a popup dialog may appear asking to grant additional permissions for other features.
+There are many intertwined features within FME Flow that rely on permissions for other features to work, such as Automations.
+After clicking OK, depending on which permissions were set, a pop-up dialog may appear asking to grant additional permissions for other features.
 When creating the token, it is important to evaluate whether or not the token user will actually need access to these features.

 Using a Token